 The short answer is yes!
 If you are flying and bringing your own gear it is safe to assume you will need at least one checked bag for your gear if you are day hiking, and likely one checked bag per person if you are backpacking.
-You need to research the checked baggage policies and fees when booking your flights as checked baggage fees can add up quickly, often $25 or more, per bag each way depending on the airline.
-Some carriers like Southwest Airlines offer two checked bags per ticketed passenger at no extra charge.
+You need to research the checked baggage policies and fees when booking your flights as checked baggage fees can add up quickly, often $30 or more, per bag each way depending on the airline.
+Some carriers like Southwest Airlines still offer two checked bags per ticketed passenger at no extra charge.
 With their already low prices for airfare and the bonus of not having to pay extra for checked bags they are my personal favorite for our adventure travels whenever routes and schedules allow!

 On the ground at Denver International Airport